 The first part deals with the batch of regional holiday rental laws that have swept the land becoming an ubiquitous requirement.
 Any landlord wishing to rent privately their Spanish property for a period exceeding one month in a year falls under the remit of this new regulation.

-The second part deals with the changes in taxation related to rental laws brought about by European Legislation; specifically regarding applicable deductions and allowances at both state and regional level (Autonomous Communities).
+The second part deals with the changes in taxation related to rental laws brought about by European Legislation; specifically regarding applicable rental reliefs, at both state and regional level (Autonomous Communities).

 Over the past two years almost every Autonomous Community in Spain has zealously ruled on what is known as ‘viviendas de uso turístico‘ or private holiday rentals.
 These are laws which seek to regulate short-term touristic lets from private individuals and bring them in line with minimum (hotel) lodging standards.
 The laws in all Autonomous Communities are fairly similar so a couple of common denominators can be extrapolated.
 A touristic let is generally defined by two elements: